arc-language/core-parser/PACKAGE.md

 	// ExitRelationalExpression is called when exiting the relationalExpression production.
 	ExitRelationalExpression(c *RelationalExpressionContext)

+	// ExitRangeExpression is called when exiting the rangeExpression production.
+	ExitRangeExpression(c *RangeExpressionContext)

 	// ExitAdditiveExpression is called when exiting the additiveExpression production.
 	ExitAdditiveExpression(c *AdditiveExpressionContext)